volldigital/laravel-navision/README.md

 ```

-You can also pull data chunkswise.
-The data will be written in a text file and after the request finished it will be parsed and the file deleted.
+You can also pull data chunk-wise.
+The data will be written in a text file and after the request finished, it will be parsed and deleted.

 ```php